gvergnaud/use-middleware-reducer/README.md

 # useMiddlewareReducer

-An efficient react hook to benefit from the huge middleware ecosystem of redux
+An efficient react hook to benefit from the huge middleware ecosystem of [Redux](https://github.com/reduxjs/redux).

+With this hook, you can use any redux middleware inside one of your React component, without using redux itself!

 ## Installation